WordPress Critical Error: How to Fix “There Has Been a Critical Error on This Website”

 Key highlights

-• Understand what causes the “There has been a critical error on this website” message.
+• Learn what the WordPress message “There has been a critical error on this website” means and what usually causes it.

 Seeing the message “There has been a critical error on this website” can be alarming for any WordPress user.
 This WordPress critical error usually means something in your site’s core files, theme or plugins has caused a PHP-related issue, preventing your site from loading properly.